 If enabled in Dealer programming, enter this command while the panel is Armed to allow 3 minutes to exit the premises through Exit/Entry and Exit/Entry Follower Zones.
+Enter o to arm the panel.
+To disarm the panel a valid Arm/Disarm code must be entered.
+Requires Easy Exit/Easy Arm [21-2] to be enabled.

-FUNCTION 3 Access on PGM
+Access on PGM